Skip to content

 • you understand the address can disappear after network changes

-Released bind behavior covers peer TCP, client UDP, server UDP, pinger-adjacent network paths, and UPnP discovery where applicable.
-The WebServer/REST bind address is separate from the P2P bind address.
+Released bind behavior covers peer TCP, client UDP, server UDP, pinger-adjacent network paths, layered/proxy TCP paths, and UPnP discovery where applicable.
+The WebServer/REST bind address is intentionally separate from the P2P bind address.

 If the configured bind target cannot be resolved, eMuleBB reports the active bind state in UI/diagnostics.
-With startup bind blocking enabled, P2P networking stays offline for that session instead of silently falling back.
+With startup bind blocking enabled, P2P networking stays offline for that session instead of using an unintended route.

 Released bind coverage: